 Locations:

-Left ventricular non-compaction (LVNC) cardiomyopathy is a rare heart condition.
-It’s typically a congenital condition, meaning you’re born with it.
+Left ventricular non-compaction cardiomyopathy is a rare heart condition.
+It’s typically a congenital issue, meaning you’re born with it.
 In LVNC cardiomyopathy, your lower left heart chamber doesn’t develop properly.
-As a result, your heart may not pump blood throughout your body as efficiently as it should.
+As a result, your heart may not pump blood through your body as efficiently as it should.

-Left ventricular non-compaction (LVNC) cardiomyopathy is a condition where your lower left heart chamber (left ventricle) doesn’t develop properly.
-Instead of being firm and smooth, the left ventricle is spongy and thick.
+Left ventricular non-compaction (LVNC) cardiomyopathy is a condition in which your lower left heart chamber (left ventricle) doesn’t develop properly.
+Instead of being firm and smooth, your left ventricle is spongy and thick.
+This is because your spongy layer of heart muscle is bigger than it should be — and bigger than your smooth (compacted) layer.
+The abnormal layer also has grooves or channels (trabeculations).
+These are visible in diagnostic images of your heart.

 Advertisement